-In addition to pay, there are two types of bonuses that encourage soldiers to start and/or stay in the service.
-The following is a summary of the bonuses servicemembers are eligible to receive:
+In addition to pay, there are two types of bonuses that encourage members to start and/or stay in the service.
+The following is a summary of the bonuses service members are eligible to receive:

-If you are an armed forces servicemember you may be eligible for a reenlistment bonus, provided:
+If you are on active duty you may be eligible for a reenlistment (or retention) bonus, if:

 - You have completed at least 17 months of continuous active duty (other than for training) but not more than fourteen years of active duty.

 - You are qualified in a critical military skill.

 - You reenlist or voluntarily extend your enlistment for a period of at least three years.